 TechNotes are available here in PDF format.
 When applying pesticides, follow all directions found on the current label of the EPA-registered pesticide product in use.

-Gonadotropin-Releasing Hormone (GnRH): GonaCon Immunocontraceptive vaccine is for fertility control in white-tailed deer, and wild or feral horses and burros.
+Gonadotropin-Releasing Hormone (GnRH): Immunocontraceptive vaccines (GonaCon) containing GnRH are for fertility control in white-tailed deer, and wild or feral horses and burros.

 Brodifacoum: Two formulations of brodifacoum are available for eradicating and controlling island rodents for conservation purposes.
-Brodifacoum 25D Conservation is formulated for dry ‘Mediterranean' environments.
-In wetter environments, Brodifacoum 25D may rapidly decompose.
-Brodifacoum 25W Conservation is formulated to slow degradation and is better suited for wetter environments.
+Brodifacoum-25D Conservation is formulated for dry ‘Mediterranean' environments.
+In wetter environments, Brodifacoum-25D Conservation may rapidly decompose.
+Brodifacoum-25W Conservation is formulated to slow degradation and is better suited for wetter environments.